wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 - displays the total number of visitors in real-time
 - real-time statistics about your acquisition channels
-- per page real-time reports
+- per page real-time reports with traffic sources details

 = Google Analytics Reports =

-The reports you need, in your dashboard and on site's frontend:
+The reports you need, in your dashboard, in your Posts and Pages List, and on site's frontend:

 - you can access all websites statistics in a single widget (websites within same Google Account)
 - option to choose a default color for your charts, graphs and maps
-- option to display top 24 pages, referrers and searches (sortable by columns)
+- visitors by pages, referrers and searches reports
-- option to display Visitors by Country on Geo Map
+- location reports, displaying visitors by country on a Geo Map and in a table chart
-- local websites and business have an option to display cities, instead of countries, on a regional map
+- local websites and business have an option to display cities, instead of countries, on a regional map and in a table chart
+- traffic overview reports with details about acquisition channels, social networks, search engines, traffic mediums and visitor type
+- per post or page analytics reports in Posts List and Pages List
-- option to display Traffic Overview in Pie Charts
+- option to display Google Analytics statistics on frontend, at the end of each article
+- frontend widget with website's analytics stats and analytics data anonymization feature
+- localization support, a POT file is available for translations
 - user access level settings for Backend statistics and analytics reports
 - user access level settings for Frontend analytics data and reports
-- option to display Google Analytics statistics on frontend, at the end of each article
-- frontend widget with website's analytics stats and analytics data anonymization feature
-- localization support, a POT file is available for translations.
+- options to disable certain analytics reports from backend or frontend

 = Google Analytics Tracking =